 6) Searching for an idea you can’t wait to make

 7) Imagining scenes

 10) Making thumbnails

 13) Writing down lines that pop into your head

 17) Strengthening page turns

 With Your Critique Group

 There’s so much that you can do on your own that you might be wondering why you need a critique group.
 Well, you need feedback.
-The most important thing you can do when your story is being critiqued is to listen.
+The most important thing you can do when someone else critiques your story is to listen.
 Don’t get defensive or blow off criticism.
 After all, you don’t have to take anyone’s advice on how to improve your story.
 Just listen, take notes, and express appreciation.